Unlocking Insights from Complex PDFs: A Deep Dive into Unstructured.io

 Imports:

-• uuid: Generates UUIDs (Universally Unique Identifiers).
+: Generates UUIDs (Universally Unique Identifiers).base64

-• from unstructured.partition.pdf import partition_pdf: Likely imports a function partition_pdf from a custom or third-party module for partitioning PDF documents.
+from a custom or third-party module for partitioning PDF documents.- Various imports related to the

 from dotenv import load_dotenv